Chicago Brachial Plexus Injury Lawyers

 - Klumpke’s Palsy is a form of brachial plexus palsy that refers to an injury of the lower brachial plexus nerves and results in a loss of motion to the hand and wrist.

 For over 25 years, our legal team has helped families affected by medical malpractice.
-Call us 24 hours a day for free, useful information at (800) 996-4824.
+Call the Chicago brachial plexus injury lawyers of Mitchell S. Sexner & Associates LLC us 24 hours a day for free, useful information at (800) 996-4824.

 Types of Infant Brachial Plexus Injury

-- Avusion: When the nerve has been completely pulled from the spinal cord with no chance of recovery or repair.
+- Avulsion: When the nerve has been completely pulled from the spinal cord with no chance of recovery or repair.
 This is the most serious of these injuries.

 - Rupture: When the nerve has been partially torn or ruptured, but not at the spinal cord location.
 Such an injury will need medical assistance and the surgeon may suggest a donor nerve graft.